Nicole Davis

-Nicole Marie Davis (born April 24, 1982) is a retired American indoor volleyball player and mindset coach at Compete To Create, founded by Seattle Seahawks head coach Pete Carroll and high performance psychologist, Michael Gervais.
+Nicole Marie Davis (born April 24, 1982) is a retired American indoor volleyball player and mindset coach at Finding Mastery, founded by Seattle Seahawks head coach Pete Carroll and high performance psychologist, Michael Gervais.
 Nicole last played professionally for Le Cannet Rocheville in France and retired in 2015.
 She is 5 ft 4 in and played the libero position.
 She played for Fenerbahçe Women's Volleyball team for the 2007 season and wore the number 1 jersey.
 She was the first foreign-born libero to play in the Turkish league and led her team to a second-place finish.
 Davis represented the United States at the 2008 Olympics and 2012 Olympics, helping Team USA to a silver medal both times.
 She was also part of the US team that won the 2014 World Championships.

 High school and personal life

 Davis was born in Stockton, California, to Randy and Barbara Davis.
 Her favorite sports team is the New York Yankees, her favorite movie is Dirty Dancing, her favorite TV show is Grey's Anatomy.

 She graduated from Lincoln High School in Stockton in 2000.
 In her four years there, she was a three-year letter winner and played as an outside hitter and libero.
 As a senior, she earned All-San Joaquin League and All-Area honors.
 In her senior season, she had season totals of 357 kills, 569 digs, 35 aces and 40 blocks.
 Her high school total is 705 kills, 1,254 digs, 103 aces and 82 blocks.
 She helped her team to the NorCal championships in 1999 and 2000.

 She played club volleyball for Nike Pacific and Delta Valley Volleyball Club, where she was named to the junior Olympic team in 1999 and 2000.